evilsocket/takuan/README.md

     sudo mkdir -p /etc/takuan
     sudo cp config.example.yml /etc/takuan/config.yml

-Use your favorite editor to customize it to your needs, then you can build and start all the takuan services via `docker-compose`:
+Use your favorite editor to customize it, then you can build and start all the takuan services via `docker-compose`:

     sudo docker-compose build